claranet/cloud-deploy-docs/source/rst/scripts.rst

 ---------------------

 When custom scripts and binaries are triggered in the Ghost deployment workflow, many variables are available in the environment to help you making generic scripts.
-And it's now possible to define custom variables which will be available in the environment.
+It's also possible to define custom variables which will be configured within the Ghost server environment and therefore available when running scripts over instances.

 +-----------------------------+------------------------------------------+----------------+-----------------+---------------+----------------+-----------+------------+--------------+------------------+----------------+
 | Variables                   | Purpose                                  | pre_buildimage | post_buildimage | pre_bootstrap | post_bootstrap | buildpack | pre_deploy | post_deploy  | after_all_deploy | execute_script |